Popular Posts

 – Pope Francis, in his apology to the Indigenous People of Canada, July 2022

 During his 2022 penitential pilgrimage, Pope Francis gave a heartfelt and solemn apology to Indigenous Peoples on behalf of the Catholic Church and called on us to continue to assist survivors and families in healing from the traumas they have suffered.
+This page is part of an evolving diocesan plan to engage in and support individual and collective healing.
+The page will remain a permanent part of our diocesan website, a reminder that Truth and Reconciliation is not a single day but every day.

 The Diocese of Antigonish promises to: